Links · Explainer

 Authority: they're starved of link equity

 Even an indexed orphan page is handicapped.
 Internal links distribute ranking authority across your site, and an orphan receives none of it.
 It's trying to rank on the strength of external backlinks alone (if it has any), competing against pages that are well-supported internally.
-This is why a genuinely good article can quietly underperform — the content is fine; the page is just disconnected from your link graph.
+This is why a genuinely good article can quietly underperform, the content is fine; the page is just disconnected from your link graph.

 Almost always a side effect of how a site grows and changes.

 Common causes: publishing a page but forgetting to link to it from anywhere; removing a category or navigation section that used to link to a group of pages; migrating a site and not rebuilding internal links; landing pages built for a campaign and never linked from the main site; or content reachable only through faceted navigation or search that crawlers don't follow.
-The audit also flags the milder version — pages in the sitemap with no internal links, and indexable pages with very few incoming links — because thin internal linking is a weaker form of the same problem.
+The audit also flags the milder version, pages in the sitemap with no internal links, and indexable pages with very few incoming links, because thin internal linking is a weaker form of the same problem.

-How to fix orphan pages
+How do you fix orphan pages?

 Reconnect them to the link graph with relevant, contextual links.

-Step 1 — Find them
+Find them

 Compare the full set of URLs that exist (sitemap, CMS export, server logs) against the set that receive at least one internal link in a crawl.
 Anything in the first list but not the second is orphaned.
 The Kalenux audit surfaces orphan pages directly.